Indian Navy: Permanent commission

-Candidates opting for NDA Navy course go through training at National Defence Academy for three years, along with NDA Army and Air Force cadets.
+Candidates opting for the NDA Navy course go through training at National Defence Academy for three years, along with NDA Army and Air Force cadets.

-Afterwards, the candidates are moved to Indian Naval Academy for specialised training in Naval warfare, maritime law, naval operations, gunnery, etc. After the successful completion of training the candidates are awarded a B.Sc degree and are commissioned as Sub-Lieutenants in general executive branch.
+Afterwards, the candidates are moved to Indian Naval Academy for specialised training in naval warfare, maritime law, naval operations, gunnery, etc. After the successful completion of training, the candidates are awarded a B.Sc degree and are commissioned as Sub-Lieutenants in general executive branch.